NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 However, the situation could be complicated by the general exhaust system's operation.
 Here based on If the AirloopHVAC:ExhaustSystem's condition, (e.g. "is on" or "is off"), the zone air balance will be treated differently.
 For example, when the AirLoopHVAC:ExhaustSystem is off, all inlet flows for the connected zone exhausts should be set to zero.
 This needs to be known at the time of the zone air mass balance.
 The call to `SimAirLoopExhaustSystem()` will be before the zone mass balance calculation (`CalcZoneMassBalance()`) which is near the end of `SimZoneEquipment`. `SimAirLoopExhaustSystem()` will reset the zone exhaust flow rates if needed.

-#### ZoneHVAC:ExhaustSystem data struct ####
+#### ZoneHVAC:ExhaustControl data struct ####

-This struct definition and declaration will create a new data struct for the ZoneHVAC:ExhaustSystem object.
+This struct definition and declaration will create a new data struct for the ZoneHVAC:ExhaustControl object.

 ### ReportAirLoopExhaustSystem() ###